 If you're looking for some delicious, super soft dinner rolls, these Sourdough Discard Rolls are perfect for you!
 They're a great way to use up some of your sourdough discard and make some tasty rolls that are great as a side dish with any meal, or even to make sliders or mini sandwiches.

-If you're looking for a few other variations of these rolls, check out these Sourdough Discard Garlic Rolls and Sourdough Discard Hawaiian Rolls!
+If you're looking for a few other variations of these rolls, check out these Sourdough Discard Garlic Rolls, Sourdough Discard Hawaiian Rolls and Sourdough Discard Pumpkin Dinner Rolls!

-If you're looking for other sourdough discard recipes, check out this Sourdough Discard Pizza Dough, Sourdough Discard Cinnamon Rolls, and these Sourdough Discard Pretzel Buns.
+If you're looking for other sourdough discard recipes, check out this Sourdough Discard Pizza Dough, these Sourdough Discard Cinnamon Rolls, and these Sourdough Discard Pretzel Bites.

 And if you're new to working with sourdough, check out these in-depth guides on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.
 I also have a Sourdough Starter Recipe if you're looking for one!